Cherenko/Cherenko/README.md

-# 💫 I.K.
+# 👹 I.K.
 Guillermo
-Electronics Technician and Self taught programmer.
+<p> Hi!
+I'm Ian an Electronics Technician and Self taught programmer. </p>

-# 💫 About Me:
 🔭 I’m currently working on Web Apps & IoT.<br>🌱 I’m currently learning Python & Django. <br>⚡ "The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion" - Albert Camus<br>